At Photofeeler, we rate dating photos for three core traits:

 The truth is, we have too much information about ourselves to see ourselves objectively.
 We know we’re not scary or mean.
 So when we see a picture of ourselves, those possibilities don’t even cross our minds.

-Neutral (i.e. not smiling) expressions work this way.
-They are risky in pictures because they can be interpreted so many ways depending on everything from what else your body language is doing, to the lighting, to the mood of the viewer when they see your picture.
+For strangers without context, neutral expressions equal coldness.
+They are risky in pictures because they can be interpreted in so many ways, depending on everything from what your body language is doing to the lighting to the viewer’s mood when they see your picture.

 I’m not saying you can’t pull off a non-smiling picture, but you’ll definitely need to test it on Photofeeler to be sure it’s not sending antisocial messages you don’t intend.